-At December 31, 2022, the liability to investment counselors under the Agreement aggregated \$1,536,819 and is included in Accounts payable and accrued expenses on the Statement of Financial Condition.
+At December 31, 2023, the liability to investment counselors under the Agreement aggregated \$1,579,197 and is included in Accounts payable and accrued expenses on the Statement of Financial Condition.

 In 2019, the Company established a profit sharing plan for its employees.
-The total payout under this plan is based on 20% of the Company's pretax profits for the period January 1, 2022 through December 31, 2022.
+The total payout under this plan is based on 20% of the Company's pretax profits for the year ended December 31, 2023.
 The administration of this plan was at the sole discretion of the Company's President.
-For the year ended December 31, 2022, the accrual required under the plan was \$0.
+For the year ended December 31, 2023, the accrual required under the plan was \$0.

 Beginning in 2001, the Company established a deferred compensation plan that allows a certain percentage of the Company's highly compensated employees to elect to defer each year the receipt of their bonus, currently up to \$10,000.
 Beginning in 2006, the Company ceased accepting additional employee deferrals under this plan.
-As of December 31, 2022, the remaining liability under the deferred compensation plan was \$585,022 and is included in Accounts payable and accrued expenses on the Statement of Financial Condition.
+As of December 31, 2023, the remaining liability under the deferred compensation plan was \$706,105 and is included in Accounts payable and accrued expenses on the Statement of Financial Condition.